Realization of a Bosonic Antiferromagnet

 We engineer the spin-dependent superlattice potential to implement the many-body spin model.
 To enable the inter-well coupling \cite{Trotzky:2008,Greif:2013,Yang:2020}, the most pronouncing staggered potential emerges at $\theta = \pi/4$.
-However, such superlattice structure gives insignificant spin-dependent effect.
-To ensure both sufficient values of $\delta_0$ and $\delta_s$, we set the phase to $\theta=\pi/3$ and turn on the spin-dependent effect.
-To compensate the discrepancy between the superexchange couplings in these two types of links, we employ the gravity to project a linear potential on the 1D chain.
-Furthermore, the Hubbard parameters $t_{1,2}$, $U$ are mainly controlled by tuning the depths of lattices.
+However, such a superlattice gives rise to insignificant spin-dependent effects.
+To ensure sufficient values of both $\delta_0$ and $\delta_s$, we set the phase to $\theta=\pi/3$ and turn on the spin-dependent effect.
+For compensating the discrepancy between the superexchange couplings in two types of links, we employ the gravity to project a linear potential on the 1D chain.
+Furthermore, the Hubbard parameters $t_1$, $t_2$ and $U$ are mainly controlled by tuning the depths of lattices.

 We investigate the spin relaxations by quenching the system to activate the Heisenberg model at $\delta_s =0$.
-The $M_z$ is measured by utilizing the same sub-wavelength addressing technique, whereafter the atomic densities $n_{A,B}$ of the spin components are recorded on two images A and B, see Fig. \ref{fig2}b.
+The $M_z$ is measured by utilizing the same sub-wavelength addressing technique, whereafter the atomic densities $n_{A, B}$ of the spin components are recorded on two images A and B, see Figure \ref{fig2}b.
 Thereby, the local averaged staggered magnetization is expressed as, $M_z = (n_A-n_B)/\left[2(n_A+n_B)\right]$.
-Figure \ref{fig2}c shows a universal scaling behavior of the spin dynamics with $J$ ranging from 3.6(1) Hz to 26.0(5) Hz.
-Rather than a barely incoherent decay, a coherent oscillation of spin evolution is clearly observed in this many-body system.
+Figure \ref{fig2}c shows the spin dynamics with $J$ ranging from 3.6(1) Hz to 26.0(5) Hz, which collapse into a single curve when the evolution time is rescaled by $h/J$.
+Rather than a barely incoherent decay, a coherent oscillatory spin evolution is clearly observed in this many-body system.
 We perform the time-adaptive density matrix renormalization group ($t$-DMRG) method to calculate the dynamics of this 70-site spin chain.
-Our results agree excellently with the theoretical predictions, indicating a faithful realization of the many-body antiferromagentic model.
+Our results agree excellently with the theoretical predictions, indicating a faithful realization of the many-body antiferromagnetic model.

-The antiferromagnet is approached by slowly ramping $\delta_s$ with respect to $J$, whose ratio $\delta_s/J$ determines the adiabaticity.
-Here, we experimentally optimize the adiabatic passage based on the state coherence in terms of $M_z$.
-The ramp begins with a large negative ratio $\delta_s/J = -73(2)$, see Fig. \ref{fig3}a.
-As we gradually reduce $\delta_s$ and ramp down $V_s$ to enhance the coupling $J$, the staggered magnetization vanishes at 60 ms, suggesting the establishment of the Heisenberg antiferromagnet.
-In another 60 ms, the potentials are changed oppositely, where a revival of the $M_z$ is observed.
-Figure \ref{fig3}a shows our numerical calculation of the spin model, where the nonadiabaticity during the sweep leads to the final reduction of $M_z$.
-In addition, the discrepancy between our measurements and the calculation around 30 ms is caused by the motional excitations in the Hubbard model (see Supplementary material).
-Meanwhile, the intrinsic heating arising from the laser scattering also contributes to the reduction of the state coherence.